david1309/SynergyNet_bonseyes/README.md

 Important arguments / hyperparemters of the training script are:

 * `--datatool-root-dir`: the path to the output folder of the Datatool.
-* `--train-tags` / `--val-tags`: names (strings) of the datatool tags (subfolder or subdatasets) you want to use fro training and validation .
+* `--train-tags` / `--val-tags`: names of the datatool tags (subfolder or subdatasets) you want to use for training and validation .
 * `--exp-name`: Name of the experiment, used for saving all related checkpoints (saved models, logs, results images, tensorboard files etc.).
+Checkpoints are saved under `ckpts/<exp-name>`.
-* `--debug`: if `True`, quickly runs the training only using few samples of the datatool (few == batch-size).
+* `--debug`: if *True*, quickly runs the training only using few samples of the datatool (few == batch-size).
 * `--epochs, --batch-size, --base-lr`: variables controling training details.

 You can also train the model using the command line and passing the desired arguments: